New Caledonia Ports of Entry and Customs Clearance

 Call Port Moselle Control on VHF channel 67 on approach to Noumea.
 Give them the name of your boat, the estimated time of arrival, and the overall length of the boat.
 Five minutes before arriving at the entrance to the marina call again to confirm your arrival.

-The Port Moselle radio operator speaks English and is available from 07:00 to 18:00 every day.
+The Port Moselle radio operators speak English and are available from 07:00 to 18:00 every day.
 The business hours of the marina office (the Capitainerie) are:

 - 08:00 to 12:00 13:30 to 17:15 Monday to Friday